drchristianlee/ex-vivo/README.md

 # ex-vivo
-Various scripts to read and analyze ex vivo whole cell recording data.
+A repository of various scripts to read and analyze ex vivo whole cell recording data.